JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Read/write, despite my habit of separating them.

-* In ARM documentation, PC stands for "program counter", not personal computer.
-So use either "Windows workstation" or "Linux workstation".

 * Silicon.
 If you add an E at the end, you’re in the wrong industry (you could be earning loads more).

 * sim, not SIM.
 Many people object to this; go with SIM if you prefer.